This content originally appeared on Mark's Dev Blog and was authored by Mark's Dev Blog

 Git has three primary internal data structures:

-• blobs are file contents, and identified by a hash of the file’s bytes
+- blobs are file contents, and identified by a hash of the file's bytes

-• file trees associate folder and file names with file blobs, and are identified by a hash of the file tree data structure
+- file trees associate folder and file names with file blobs, and are identified by a hash of the file tree data structure

-• commits contain metadata (author, timestamp, message), point to a specific file tree, and are identified by a hash of the commit data structure
+- commits contain metadata (author, timestamp, message), point to a specific file tree, and are identified by a hash of the commit data structure

-Type Contains Identified By
+Type | Contains | Identified By | |

-Blob File contents Hash of the file’s bytes Git blob
+Blob | File contents | Hash of the file's bytes | |

-File tree Associates names and folder definitions with file blobs Hash of the file tree data structure Git file tree
+File tree | Associates names and folder definitions with file blobs | Hash of the file tree data structure | |

-Commit Metadata for author, commit timestamps, and message Hash of the commit data structure Git commit
+Commit | Metadata for author, commit timestamps, and message | Hash of the commit data structure |

 A file tree may point to multiple other file trees for subfolders:

-Commit objects themselves form a linked list, which points backwards to earlier commits based on their hashes: A <- B <- C <- D.
+Commit objects themselves form a linked list, which points backwards to earlier commits based on their hashes: A <- B <- C <- D

 A Git "ref" is a name label that points to a specific commit.
 Branches are names associated with a given ref, where each time a new commit is made, the ref is updated to point to that latest commit.
 So, you can start from the branch ref pointer, then walk backwards through the chain of commits to see the history.

-HEAD is a ref that points to "whatever the current active commit" is.
-Normally this is the same as the current branch pointer, but if you check out a specific earlier commit, you get the ever-popular warning about a "detached HEAD".
-This just means that HEAD is pointing to a specific commit instead of a branch, and if you make any new commits, they won’t be part of any branch.
+is a ref that points to "whatever the current active commit" is.
+Normally this is the same as the current branch pointer, but if you check out a specific earlier commit, you get the ever-popular warning about a "detached HEAD

 Because commits are a linked list based on hashes, and the hashes are based on byte contents of files and other structures, changing any one bit in an earlier commit would have a ripple effect - every hash of each commit after that would be different.